paritytech/polkadot-sdk/substrate/frame/revive/README.md

-# Revive Module
+# Revive Pallet

-This module provides functionality for the runtime to deploy and execute PolkaVM smart-contracts.
+This is an **experimental** module that provides functionality for the runtime to deploy and execute PolkaVM smart-contracts.
+It is a heavily modified `pallet_contracts` fork.

 ## Overview